fischermoseley/manta/doc/index.md

 ## Design Philosophy

 * _Things that are easy to misconfigure should be easy to reconfigure_.
 For instance, it's easy to accidentally put the wrong amount of holdoff in a logic analyzer core and shouldn't require regenerating a bitstream to fix.

 * _Don't use macros._ There's a possibility that they'll conflict with something in user code.

 * _Autogenerate Verilog 2001 for compatibility._ However, some SystemVerilog 2012 is used for simulation and test.

+* _Separate data and operations on it._ This basically means that there shouldn't be much Verilog in the Python, and vice versa.
+As a result, the code autogeneration is done with a series of HDL templates that have sections filled in by Python.
+This is done with a bunch of find-and-replace, where hooks in the template file are replaced with the customized Verilog needed at that particular point.

+* _Make no assumptions about what the tools can do._ For instance, if you want to make a logic analyzer that has an input probe that's ten billion bits wide, Manta shouldn't complain - it'll leave that to your implementation engine.
+This allows Manta to maintain portability.

 ## About
 Manta was originally developed as part of my [Master's Thesis at MIT](dspace.mit.edu) in 2023, done under the supervision of Dr. Joe Steinmeyer.
 But I think it's a neat tool, so I'm still working on it :)